j-francisco/picture-trivia/README.md

 # picture-trivia
-Experimental trivia app in backbone/coffeescript/rails that can run on iOS via Cordova
+Experimental trivia app that can run on iOS via [Cordova](https://cordova.apache.org/)

-The app is built with cordova, backbone.js and coffeescript.
+The app is built with Cordova, Backbone.js and CoffeeScript.

-The backend is ruby on rails for storing the game questions, answers, users and game history.
+The backend is a Ruby on Rails app for storing and retrieving the game questions, answers, users and game history.
 There's not much authentication though.

 I used [ratchet](http://goratchet.com/) for some of the styling.

-All of the app coffeescript code is in **www/js/src** and is automatically compiled into javascript in **www/js/bin** with **cake**.
+All of the app CoffeeScript code is in **www/js/src** and is automatically compiled into javascript in **www/js/bin** with **cake**.
 Then I use [r.js](https://github.com/jrburke/r.js/) and [almond](https://github.com/jrburke/almond) to use RequireJS-like syntax for loading modules and compiling everything into a single javascript file (**www/js/bin/main_app.js**)

 The fun part was combining all these different things and getting it all to work.
 Realistically, the game isn't very impressive.
 There's just three easy questions and then a fake final score screen.
 I stopped working on it to focus on other projects.
 But it's a good example of how to use the various libraries and frameworks together.